13 Going on 30: Plot

-Jenna rushes to Matty's childhood home, where the wedding will soon take place, to reveal what happened and to convince him to give their relationship a chance.
-Matty explains that he already knew of Lucy's deception and has never trusted her since childhood, but too many years have passed.
-Still caring for Jenna, he gives her the dollhouse, which he kept in spite of everything, and he confesses that he always loved her.
-A tearful Jenna leaves with the dollhouse as remnants of the wishing dust swirl around her.
+Jenna rushes to Matty's childhood home, where the wedding is about to take place, to explain what happened, though Matty says he already knew the truth.
+Jenna tries to convince Matty to give their relationship a chance, promising that she is not the awful person she appears to be.
+Matty acknowledges his feelings for her, but rejects her anyway, claiming that too many years have passed.
+He gives her the dollhouse, which he has kept despite their estrangement, and confesses that he has always loved her.
+Jenna goes next door to her childhood home and breaks down in tears while holding the dollhouse; a breeze swirls some remnants of the wishing dust around her.